Aeronbroker/Aeron/doc/semanticgrounding.md

 Semantic in the IoT Broker
 ==================

-The IoT Broker has an optional feature for having semantic capabilities.
+From version 5.4.3 the IoT Broker has an optional feature which brings semantic capabilities.
 The current status is the support for checking **subtypes** of a certain type when a query or subscription is done.

 NOTE: This feature will work only if the same feature is enable in the NEConfMan: https://github.com/Aeronbroker/NEConfMan/doc/semanticgrounding.md